munificent/craftinginterpreters/book/statements-and-state.md

 </aside>

-Surprisingly, that's all we need to do in order to fully support local variables, nesting, and shadowing in the interpreter.
+Surprisingly, that's all we need to do in order to fully support local variables, nesting, and shadowing.
 Go ahead and try this out:

 ```lox
 var a = "global a";